Sri Lanka authorities were trying to head off bombers when they struck: official

 Most of the victims were Sri Lankans, although authorities have said at least 38 foreigners were also killed, many of them tourists sitting down to breakfast at top-end hotels when the bombers struck.

 They included British, U.S., Australian, Turkish, Indian, Chinese, Danish, Dutch and Portuguese nationals.
+About 500 people were wounded.

+Britain on Thursday warned its nationals to avoid the country unless it was absolutely necessary as there could be more attacks.

+The Foreign Office said these could be indiscriminate, including in places visited by foreigners.

 Authorities have focused their investigations on international links to two domestic Islamist groups - National Thawheed Jama’ut and Jammiyathul Millathu Ibrahim - they believe carried out the attacks.